 Once you have established the necessary features, the next step is to evaluate the available platforms.
-To do so, consider seeking help from someone on your team or District who has experience in this area.
-GoToMeeting is one of many platforms that can be utilized to support the items noted above.
+Consider seeking help from someone in the District who has experience in this area.
+Zoom is one of many platforms that can be utilized to support the items noted above.

 Finding a team:

-Select a platform that allows attendees to silently signal their desire to speak so not everyone is speaking at once.
+Select a platform that allows attendees to signal their desire to speak without interrupting the speaker.
 Additionally, consider selecting a platform with the ability to mute attendees to help maintain order during discussions.
 Most platforms will have a feature allowing the host to chat with attendees privately or publicly.
 Ask members to submit their questions or type in their name to signal that they would like to address the entire group.
 As members enter their question or name, the chat feature captures the requests in the order received.
-The member or members who are managing the platform can notify you, the meeting host, of the speaking order of attendees.
+The team managing the platform can notify the meeting chair of the speaking order.

 Before starting the meeting, it is important to provide guidelines for everyone.
 Some examples are:

-- Attendees should wait until they are acknowledged before speaking
+- Wait until they are acknowledged before speaking

-- Attendees should limit their speaking time –tell attendees how much time they have
+- Limit their speaking time — advise attendees how much time they have

 - The host reserves the right to mute attendees as needed

 For meetings that require business to be voted upon, an electronic voting platform will be needed.
 Some requirements to consider for an electronic vote are: